zzs-RedCocoon/tp/docs/UserGuide.md

 ## Exit and save: `bye` or `exit`
 Closes MovieMate and saves your data.
-> :exclamation: Make sure to use this command instead of closing the window.
+> ❗ Make sure to use this command instead of closing the window.
 > This will save the data.
 Closing the window in other ways will not save the data.

 Format: `bye` or `exit`